 For many, working from home was makeshift at first, and we got by on whatever home internet connection we had.
 But freezing on-screen and garbled speech impedes meeting effectiveness and participation.

 If you can, get your remote employees the highest bandwidth connections available.
 It might be costly, but not as expensive as office space.

 Yes, there will be exceptions, but as a rule, everyone should see one another face to face on camera.
 If remote workers are out of sight or office workers are hidden from view, you cannot see body language, attentiveness, or engagement, which are critical to effective communication.

 One option is to have conference room participants use their laptops to Zoom into the meeting.
-Or you can set up the rooms so that an in-room camera captures every participant around the table.
+Or you can set up huddle room video conferencing so that an in-room camera captures every participant around the table.
 Some businesses use large screens to make offsite participants more lifelike.

 4. Facilitate Conversations

 It is essential that everyone engages and participates verbally and visually in hybrid meetings.
 Getting engagement may require the leader of the meeting to call on people from time to time to balance communication, ownership, and accountability.
 You can put an order of people's participation in the chat so that everyone can prepare to speak.